AlphaX-IBS/smart-raffle/README.md

   - Mark raffle as finished (when owner is present and the prize is given)

 ##### Smart Contract
 - Register tickets.
-VAlidate unique email address.
+Validate unique email address.
 - The Smart Contract will have an owner which will be able to:
   - Setup:
     - Raffle date.